Xiaojun928/thaum-dating-project-2019/README.md

 # thaum dating project 2019
 This is the input data and related commands to perform dating analysis for Thaumarchaeota.

-see command.sh for more details!
+See command.sh for more details!

 # Publication
 Ren, M., Feng, X., Huang, Y., Wang, H., Hu, Z., Clingenpeel, S., ... & Luo, H. (2019).
 Phylogenomics suggests oxygen availability as a driving force in Thaumarchaeota evolution.
 The ISME journal, 13(9), 2150-2161.